 One of TWO Disney World waterparks (remember to take your swimming costume) the theme of Blizzard Beach is a ski resort that has melted, creating steep watery slopes and runaway rapids.
 There’s even a ‘snow’ white beach you can sunbathe on.

 Disney’s other water park is mostly a gentler affair ideal for younger families, with its wave pools and lazy river.
 It does have ‘Humunga Kowabunga’ however – a 200 foot near-vertical drop in the dark.

 So that’s Disney World.
 You could easily spend a whole day at each of these parks.
 It’s tiring visiting more than one in a day, though some people visit a water park in the morning (the water parks close early in the evening) then move on to Epcot or the Magic Kingdom for the rest of the day.

 Disney tickets are sold to UK buyers as one inclusive entry.
 You pay one fee and access all six attractions for a select number of days.
 You cannot buy separate tickets for each one from the official Walt Disney World UK site.
 More on this below.

 Make sure you check your favourite parks and rides are going to be open.
 Disney World is so big, there is always some scheduled maintenance going on.
 The waterparks both close each season at different times for refurbishment.
 This site has a list.

 The second-largest resort in this region is Universal Orlando, set a 10 minute ride from Disney World in the city of Orlando.
-This is the home of Universal Studios, The Wizarding World of Harry Potter and the Wet’n’Wild water park.
+This is the home of Universal Studios, The Wizarding World of Harry Potter and the new for 2017, Volcano Bay water park.

 The resort is divided into three theme parks which can be visited separately or as part of a package.